HackerLoop/rotonde-uavtalk/README.md

 # Req

-Some UAVObjects are sent periodically, like the AttitudeActual that is sent every 100 ms, but others have different update policies, for example, the AttitudeSettings object is sent when changed, which means if you want its value you can either wait for it to change (which should not occure in normal condition), or just request it by sending a "req" object into the pipe, the response will be received as a "update" object.
+Some commons are sent periodically, like the AttitudeActual that is sent every 100 ms, but others have different update policies, for example, the AttitudeSettings object is sent when changed, which means if you want its value you can either wait for it to change (which should not occure in normal condition), or just request it by sending a "req" object into the pipe, the response will be received as a "update" object.

 ```json
 {